hosseinmd/react-principal/readme.md

 `$ generate-store <destination>`

     Options
-    --type=<local | global>   Default is global, local is using with useReducer
+    --type=<reducer | single | global>   Default is global,single create store in single file, reducer is using with useReducer,

-For example:
+##### Example:

 `$ generate-store ./src/store`

      Generate a sample store into src/store

-`$ generate-store ./src/myComponent` --type=local
+`$ generate-store ./src/myComponent --type=reducer`

     Generate a sample reducer action for using in useReducer into src/myComponent